 - Surrounded by vast fields with far reaching views and popular Peak District walks on the doorstep

-To see the site plan of Hurdlow Grange click here.
+- To see floor plan for The Grange and site plan of Hurdlow Grange click here.

 Bedrooms and Bathrooms